-Shopping around for the best possible mortgage terms is an important part of the home buying process.
-Even one-half of a percentage point can make a difference of tens thousands of dollars over the life of the mortgage.
-For example, if you take out a 30-year mortgage loan on a $500,000 house with a 20% down payment at 3.5% interest vs. 4% interest, you could save more than $40,000 over the life of the loan!
-Play around with this online tool to see how small changes in the interest rate can affect your overall payment.
+Shopping around for the best possible mortgage rates and terms is a critical part of the home buying process.
+Even a seemingly tiny difference of just 1/2 of a percentage point can change your debt burden by tens thousands of dollars over the life of the loan.
+For example, if you take out a 30-year fixed mortgage loan on an $800,000 house with a 10% down payment at 5.5% interest vs. 6% interest rate, you could save more than $82,000 over the life of the loan!
+This number may vary depending on your personal circumstances.
+Try this online tool to see how small changes in the interest rate can affect your overall payment.

 Mortgage rates can be a bit of a mystery—especially for first-time homebuyers—so here’s an overview of the most important factors.

 Your credit score is the most crucial factor in determining your mortgage interest rate.
 A credit score is a numerical representation of your creditworthiness, and it is used by lenders to determine the likelihood of you paying back your loan.
 The higher your credit score, the lower your interest rate will be.

 If you have a credit score of 760 or higher, you can expect to receive the best rates.
 However, if your score falls below 620, you may struggle to find a lender willing to work with you.
 In this case, you may need to consider other options, such as a government-backed loan.